terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 **My focus (for now) is on Palantir (Foundry)** because
 - PAL is a market leader.
 - PAL offers a generous free trial account for Foundry.
-- The built-in AI help (AIP/FDE) makes it possible to complete the demos.
+- The built-in AI help (FDE and to some extent AIP) makes it possible to complete the demos.

-This section provides what you need to master the basics of Palantir Foundry ASAP.
+This section provides (WIP) what you need to master the basics of Palantir Foundry ASAP.

 <!--